- Academic Affairs

 On the Participant Support panel, show the Line Item Details if you wish to uncheck the box for annual inflation increase.
 Show the Rate Classes to uncheck the Apply Rate box if the agency instructions state that the F&A rate cannot be applied to participant support costs.
 Tuition and fees are excluded from the F&A cost base.

 Participant support costs are restricted for that purpose.
 Funds provided for participant support costs that are not spent cannot be rebudgeted for use in other categories except with the prior written approval of the sponsor.
-The sponsor may also require that unspent participant support costs must be returned to the sponsor.
+The sponsor also may require that unspent participant support costs be returned to the sponsor.